Marjan23/plgeon/Comments:BIP-0151.md

 The above fails to provide a rationale for encryption of the traffic in the first place.
 The P2P network is a distributed cache of public information.
 There is no private information in the traffic that is passed between peers.
 Validation exists specifically to ensure the integrity of information received from untrusted/anonymous peers.
 At the same time the proposal fails to describe how encrypted communication with a potential attacker provides the security benefits implied by listing the other technologies.

+`Comment Jonas Schnelli`
+`Eliminating passive mass surveillance can be desirable (programs like PRISM, etc.).` `Also, as active MITM you don't know if your MITM-activities are detected or not, this itself is a huge privacy /security improvement`

 > This BIP also describes a way that data manipulation (blocking commands by a intercepting TCP/IP node) would be identifiable by the communicating peers.

 Without knowing whether the peer itself is the "manipulator" this is pointless.

+`Comment Jonas Schnelli`
+`BIP151 eliminates passive observers, BIP150 active`

 > Encrypting peer traffic will make analysis and specific user targeting much more difficult than it currently is.

 This speculation is unsupported.

+`Comment Jonas Schnelli`
+`I think it's a mathematical fact that encrypted traffic is harder to analyse then plaintext traffic.
+You can't just passively "listen", you need to substitute ephemeral keys in both directions and actively maintains the connection and risk beeing detected`

 > Today it's trivial for a network provider or any other men-in-the-middle to identify a Bitcoin user and its controlled addresses/keys (and link with his Google profile, etc.).